Krysiek/CuteDancer/README.md

 ## About CuteDancer

-CuteDancer is a unitypackage dedicated to use on [VRChat](https://hello.vrchat.com/) avatars.
+CuteDancer is a .unitypackage dedicated to use on [VRChat](https://hello.vrchat.com/) avatars.
 It contains dance animations that can be played in sync together with other players who have the package installed on their avatars.

 ![promo anim](/docs/images/cutedancer.gif)